Agapio Racing Team

 Agapio Racing Team Oy (also known as Nordic Agapio) was a Finnish dubbing company that dubbed a number of cartoons for VHS release and Finnish television, primarily MTV3 and Nelonen.
 They also did regular dubbing of many cartoon releases by Future Films.
-The company became notorious for the lack of immersion and professionalism, even more so than Golden Voice.
+The company was criticised for a lack of immersion and professionalism.
 The company eventually disassembled in 2002 after their last dubbing effort, Digimon Adventure, was taken over by Tuotantotalo Werne following public outrage (Only for the last half of the second season being aired in its original language with Finnish subtitles).